 You can even use silicone based lube in the water, because it will not resolve.
 This is however also the big disadvantage.
 To remove silicone based lube, you will have to wash and rinse.
 And you better not spill it in the shower, because your floor will get slippery.
 Silicone based lube stains in your silk sheets, so don’t use your best linnen for your lover.

-Silicone based lube can in most cases not be used with condoms, except when the package claims something else.
-But even when it claims you can, you might want to reconsider, because it still cannot be used with silicone sex toys.
+Silicone based lube can harm your silicon sex toys.
+The silicon in the lube might interact with that of the toy.
 Fortunately, there are good silicone based lubes, specially designed for sex toys.
 For example Pjur Woman Toy Lube (specially made for sex toys) and Pjur Original (best sold lube in the world).

 In case of irritations